 Much has been made over the last few years about the “fertility tourism” issue generated by the UK press and the governing body that regulates IVF Treatment and donation issues within the UK.
 To a degree we have to accept that there are many clinics around the world that might take advantage of the overwhelming desire for couples to be able to have children.
 However, there has been much “scaremongering” over certain issues and we believe that anyone who genuinely desires to have children does not enter into this course of action lightly, and without doing hours of research.
 To suggest otherwise is an insult to the integrity of these people.
 It is still a huge decision to make and should be discussed with whomever you feel it is right to discuss it with.
 If you feel that we can be of service then we are here.
 Please read on!

 When it comes to using your own eggs and sperm, UK legislation states that the number of embryos transferred is restricted dependent on female age and treatment undertaken.
-In both Greece and Spain, there is a more open attitude in regard to these issues with clinics able to offer more flexible options, but still within legislated parameters.
+In our clinics, there is a more open attitude in regard to these issues with clinics able to offer more flexible options, but still within legislated parameters.
 Donor screening is the same with the clinics we work with as it is in the UK.

 Whichever clinic you are attending, you can be safe in the knowledge that it will be myself who is planning and co-ordinating your treatment and liaising very closely with that clinic and with yourself.
 Even though I might not physically be there for the treatment itself, you can be assured that everything will be in place to ensure a smooth cycle of treatment.